netplexflix/TV-Show-Recommendations-for-Plex/README.md

 ### ❤️ Support the Project
 If you find this project useful, please ⭐ star the repository and share it!

+Special thanks to Spyro for testing and feedback. <3

 <br/>

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/neekokeen)